-2.5 Material used for tank construction shall be inert towards cargo or cargo tanks shall have protective coating approved by the Register.
+2.5 Material used for tank construction shall be inert towards cargo or cargo tanks shall have protective coating which application is agreed with the Register.

 2.6 Cargo tank hatch and manhole covers shall be tight and approved by the Register.
 Their design shall comply with the requirements of Part III "Equipment, Arrangements and Outfit" of the Rules for the Classification, as far as applicable to the dangerous cargoes.